This third pipe scheme supplies properties in the Brighton estate in Butler with non-drinking water to irrigate their garden.

-Water Corporation is now the owner and operator of the scheme, having recently taken it over from the Satterly Property Group.
+Water Corporation is the owner and operator of the scheme, having taken over from the Satterley Property Group in 2015.

-The water supplied as part of the Brighton Groundwater Scheme must only be used for watering your lawn and garden through your irrigation system.
-All external taps will be connected to normal drinking water supplies.
+The water supplied from the third pipe scheme must only be used for watering your lawn and garden through your irrigation system.
+All external taps are to be connected to normal drinking water supplies.

 Groundwater supplied through this scheme is not suitable for drinking, cooking, swimming, food preparation or bathing.